This post may contain affiliate links.

 3. Check out various other deadlines for specific colleges.

-Your high schooler may not be done with just
+Your high schooler may not be done with just an application.
+You may uncover a few other dates to keep track of:

 - Additional deadlines for honors programs